RIT-EVT/BMS/docs/source/software_state.rst

 Exposure of Data
 ----------------

-The basic ability to poll voltage data is availabile, but additional data should be exposed as well.
+The basic ability to poll voltage data is available, but additional data should be exposed as well.
 First would be temperature data.
 The BMS system has the same ADC MUX implementation as the TMS and as such can use similar firmware to poll the temperature data and expose that data over CANopen.

 Additional status data should also be exposed.
-For example, a "status" register is alluded to in the code documentation which referes to the idea that a value should be exposed over CANopen which has a bitmap representing the state of the system.
-The goal of this "status register" would be that it stores information on system health and can also be proped by an external system when something goes wrong for easier debugging.
+For example, a "status" register is alluded to in the code documentation which refers to the idea that a value should be exposed over CANopen which has a bitmap representing the state of the system.
+The goal of this "status register" would be that it stores information on system health and can also be checked by an external system when something goes wrong for easier debugging.

 Deep Sleep